Skip to main content

 Now you know more about how physical therapy can help you optimize your labor and delivery experience.
 Even during pregnancy, physical therapy can help you maintain good posture and safely continue your fitness routine while keeping your baby safe and healthy.
 Despite the rumors, exercise during pregnancy can be incredibly beneficial for both mom and baby when done safely.

 Having a baby comes with many emotions and unanswered questions, and sometimes, experience is the best teacher.
 But when you want to maintain your physical health while keeping your baby safe, getting professional guidance is always a good idea.
 Our women’s health specialists at EW Motion Therapy want to help you promote good outcomes for your own body by giving you safe, practical steps you can take both during and after your pregnancy to maintain both your physical and mental health.
-If you are interested in working with one of our women’s health specialists, fill out our self-assessment by clicking the button below and see if our obstetric physical therapy program fits your needs.
+If you are interested in working with one of our women’s health specialists but want to learn more, click the button below to download our answers to 20 frequently asked questions.

 New call-to-action